edgelesssys/contrast/docs/docs/getting-started/deployment.md

 This triggers a rotation of the mesh CA certificate.
 New certificates will be issued by the updated CA.
 Previously issued certificates will no longer be trusted.
-This ensures that updated workloads don’t trust older, potentially vulnerable versions.
+This ensures that updated workloads don't trust older, potentially vulnerable versions.

 The updated `mesh-ca.pem` will be written to reflect the new CA.